autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/creating-vector-map/lanelet2/index.md

 ## Creating a Lanelet2

-Firstly, we need to import our pointcloud map to vector map builder tool:
+Firstly, we need to import our pointcloud map to Vector Map Builder tool:

 1. Please click `File`.
 2. Then, click `Import PCD`.
 3. Click `Browse` and select your .pcd file.

-You will display the point cloud on your vector map builder tool after the upload is complete:
+You will display the point cloud on your Vector Map Builder tool after the upload is complete:

 <figure markdown>
   ![pointcloud-map](images/pointcloud-map.png){ align=center }
   <figcaption>
-    Uploaded pointcloud map file on vector map builder
+    Uploaded pointcloud map file on Vector Map Builder
   </figcaption>
 </figure>